-The Robert Mundell Prize for the best article published in the Canadian Journal of Economics in 2014 by an early-career economist was awarded to David Amdur and Eylem Ersal for the paper Trend Shocks and the Countercyclical U.S. Current Account?, which appeared in the May 2014 issue of the Canadian Journal of Economics.
+The Robert Mundell Prize for the best article published in the Canadian Journal of Economics in 2015 by an early-career economist was awarded to Alex Chernoff for his paper Between a Cap and a Higher Price: Modeling the Price of Dairy Quotas under Price Ceiling Legislation?, which appeared in the November 2016 issue of the Canadian Journal of Economics.

 Alex Chernoff is a Doctoral Candidate at Queen's University.